 - Use plenty of real cheese, don’t skimp.
 Cheese is part of the recipe name, so it must be important.
 Cheddar cheese is what we like to add to our baked mac and cheese.

 Related recipe: Love homemade mac and cheese?
 Try our Slow Cooker Creamy Mac and Cheese.
+Or if you have an Instant Pot, try our Instant Pot Creamy Mac and Cheese!

 How to make homemade mac and cheese: